FranzMartyn/YANAgo/README.md

 git clone https://github.com/FranzMartyn/YANAgo
 ```

-Then edit `config/postgresql.yml` and `config/minio.yml` with your data
+Then edit `config/postgresql.yml` and `config/minio.yml` with your data.

-Run `make install` to install the dependencies, then `make run` to test if everything works
+Run `make install` to install the dependencies, then `make run` to start the server.

 ### PostgreSQL